The Ohio Oil & Gas Well Locator is an interactive map that allows users to search for oil and gas wells and related information in the state of Ohio.

 Below is a list of basic instructions for use of the locator that detail the options and types of searches available.

-Please note, the Ohio Oil and Gas Well Locator is not accessible to locations outside the United States.
+The Ohio Oil and Gas Well Locator is not accessible to locations outside the United States.

 Launch Oil and Gas Well Locator